 The Role of Digital Health Interventions in Managing Type 2 Diabetes

-However, the review also highlighted the need for further research to better understand the long-term impact and cost-effectiveness of digital health interventions for type 2 diabetes.
-Future studies should explore the scalability, sustainability, and integration of these interventions into routine clinical practice.
+However, the review also highlighted the need for further research to understand better the long-term impact and cost-effectiveness of digital health interventions for type 2 diabetes.
+Future studies should explore these interventions’ scalability, sustainability, and integration into routine clinical practice.

 Harnessing the Potential of Digital Health Interventions

 Several factors need to be considered to harness the full potential of digital health interventions.
 First, there is a need for robust evidence demonstrating the effectiveness and cost-effectiveness of these interventions.
 Digital health companies should invest in rigorous research and evaluation to generate high-quality evidence to inform clinical practice and reimbursement decisions.